profK/ONNXBuilder/README.md

 The easiest way I ghave found to get those on windows is to use vcpkg.
 If you do not yet have vcpkg, you can install it following the directions at https://vcpkg.io/en/getting-started.html

+Remember to run vcpkg integrate install to enable vcpkg in VS2022 and Rider2022

 Once you have vcpkg installed you can get the protobuf libraries by using the command:  vcpkg install protobuf